Download our FREE smartphone app today!

 At Harris City Academy Crystal Palace our aim is ‘All Can Achieve’.
 Through our curriculum, we ensure that every student is able to reach their absolute best, regardless of their background or ability.

-We aim to improve the life chances for all students and also therefore the local community within which they live.
-The intent of our curriculum is to give all the necessary foundations for success by helping students develop knowledge and attributes necessary and relevant to the 21st century.
+We aim to improve the life chances for all students and also, therefore, the local community within which they live.
+The intent of our curriculum is to give all the necessary foundations for success by helping students develop knowledge and attributes necessary and relevant to achieve success as global citizens in the 21st century.

 We expect our students to achieve their individual best academically and to develop the self-confidence and sense of purpose necessary for success in a highly competitive global society.
-Students achieve their best through our comprehensive curriculum and the high quality implementation of that curriculum; we ensure it is knowledge rich and is both broad and balanced regardless of demographics and starting points.
+Students achieve their best through our comprehensive curriculum which focusses on powerful knowledge and through the high quality implementation of our curriculum; we ensure it is ambitious, knowledge rich and is both broad & balanced regardless of demographics or starting points.

 The high expectations we have within the Academy drive opportunities for all of our young people.
 We are proud of the community in which we are located and we draw on our understanding of this to create challenging and stimulating lessons and activities as part of our curriculum.

 Each subject has its own curriculum document which has been developed by our subject specialists.
 We have high expectations of subject knowledge from teachers so there is a commitment to providing regular, high quality, subject-specific training for all teachers during the year.
 All our teachers are encouraged to be researchers into their own subject discipline.

 Harris City Academy Crystal Palace sits within the Harris Federation and this makes us collaborative.
 This collaboration of subject specialists and researchers means our students benefit from the very highest quality in teaching and the most powerful knowledge.
 We harness the expertise from within the Federation's academies, across primary and secondary phases, to develop a challenging and rich curriculum model.